British government postpones return of fans to UK stadiums

+LONDON (Reuters) - The Premier League warned on Tuesday that the football economy was unsustainable without fans in stadiums after Britain postponed plans to allow the return of limited crowds from October.

-LONDON (Reuters) - The British government postponed plans for the controlled return of fans into sports stadiums as part of new restrictions announced on Tuesday to tackle a second wave of COVID-19.
+Prime Minister Boris Johnson told parliament that, as part of new restrictions to tackle a second wave of COVID-19, the government was putting on hold plans for 25-33% capacities from Oct.
+1.

-The government had been planning to allow 25-33% capacities from Oct.
-1, giving sports a funding boost after months of empty stadiums.
+The partial reopening would have given sports a funding boost after months of empty stadiums.

 “I recognise the implications for our sports clubs which are the life and soul of our communities and... the chancellor and culture secretary are working urgently on what we can do now to support them.”

+It said that it was confident that clubs, with innovative ways of getting spectators back into grounds, would see revenues return.

+“We will continue to work with government to bring supporters safely back into grounds as soon as possible,” added the statement.

-Senior cabinet minister Michael Gove had earlier told the BBC that, regarding the return of spectators, the government was looking into “how we can for the moment pause that programme”.
+Senior cabinet minister Michael Gove had earlier told the BBC that the government, while wanting to allow the return of spectators at sporting events, needed to be cautious.

-“We’ve been piloting some open air venues and we do want to be able in due course to allow people to return to watch football and other sporting events but it is the case that we just need to be cautious at the moment,” he added.

 The Rugby Football Union had hoped to have around 20,000 fans at Twickenham for England’s game against the Barbarians on Oct.
 25 but have now suspended ticket sales.